Owain Fôn Williams: Inverness Caledonian Thistle

 After his release from Tranmere, Williams signed for Scottish Premiership side Inverness Caledonian Thistle on 16 July 2015.
 He made his debut later that day, in a 0–1 home defeat to Astra Giurgiu of Romania in UEFA Europa League qualification.
 His league debut came on 1 August, as the team began their season with a 0–1 home loss to Motherwell in which he saved a penalty from Scott McDonald.
 Williams played in all 38 league matches during the 2015–16 Scottish Premiership season.
 In May 2016, he signed a three-year contract with Inverness.

 Indy Eleven (loan)

 On 1 February 2018, United Soccer League club Indy Eleven announced the signing of Williams on loan for the 2018 season, where he went on to earn player of the season.

 Hamilton Academical

 He signed for Hamilton Academical in June 2019.

 Dunfermline Athletic

-Fôn Williams was loaned to Scottish Championship club Dunfermline Athletic in January 2020, playing in 6 matches before the season was halted due to the COVID-19 pandemic.
+Williams was loaned to Scottish Championship club Dunfermline Athletic in January 2020, playing in 6 matches before the season was halted due to the COVID-19 pandemic.
 On 3 August 2020, he signed for Dunfermline Athletic permanently on a two-year deal.
 On 28 February 2022, Fôn Williams had his contract at Dunfermline cancelled due to family reasons.